 How often are pedestrians killed in traffic accidents?

-According to Centers for Disease Control and Prevention, a pedestrian is killed every 1.6 hours in the United States.
+According to the Centers for Disease Control and Prevention, a pedestrian is killed every 1.6 hours in the United States.
 The figures are based on 2015 statistics that found 5,376 pedestrians were killed in traffic crashes in the United States.